Discover Destinations When to Travel How to get around Visa Packing list Other Tips

-In addition, all visitors are required to have a passport that is valid for at least 6 months after the date of entry, so make sure to renew your passport if it’s going to run out soon.
+In addition, all visitors are required to have a passport that is valid for at least 6 months after the date of entry, so renew your passport if it’s going to expire soon.

 When entering the country, you’ll need to complete an immigration form (FMM), which will be provided to you by the airline or at the port of entry.
-Make sure to keep hold of this form as you’ll need it for when you leave the country.
+Make sure to keep hold of this form because you’ll need it when you leave the country.

-Some other things to keep in mind: when travelling to Mexico your airline or border control may ask to see proof of exit from Mexico e.g. a plane ticket, as well as proof of your intentions whilst in Mexico.
-However, checking and enforcement is sporadic.
+Some other things to keep in mind – when travelling to Mexico, your airline or border control may ask to see proof of exit from Mexico e.g. a plane ticket, as well as proof of your intentions whilst in Mexico.
+However, checking and enforcement are sporadic.

 The Perfect Packing List for Mexico

 If you’re travelling to Mexico, just know that it’s going to be hot no matter what time of the year you arrive.
-It’s best to bring loose-fitting, cool clothes and of course your swimsuit if you’re making your way to Mexico’s spectacular beaches.
-It’s also good to bring a jumper/jacket for the evenings if you’re visiting the highlands or mountainous areas.
+It’s best to bring loose-fitting, cool clothes and of course, your swimsuit if you’re making your way to Mexico’s spectacular beaches.
+It’s also good to bring a jumper or jacket for the evenings if you’re visiting the highlands or mountainous areas.